learnwithgeeks/Redis-Node-JS-Server/README.md

 3) Serve project with 'npm run serve' command.

 ## if you are using docker then run
-1) docker build . command for running dockerFile locally.
-2) docker stack deploy -c docker-compose.yml <Your App Name> command locally for running docker swarm services redis and mongodb.
+1) docker stack deploy --compose-file docker-compose.yml <Your App Name> command locally for running docker swarm services redis and mongodb.

 # Thank You